pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 - **BlobStat**: A space manager used to find/allocate/free space in BlobFile.
 It has one-to-one mapping with the BlobFile.
 - **BlobStats**: Manage all BlobStat.
 It is used to schedule all write requests.

-Instead of storing data with append write, BlobStore uses a data structure called SpaceMap to manage the free spaces and perform random write in BlobFile.
+Instead of storing data with append write, BlobStore uses a data structure called SpaceMap to manage the free space and perform random write in BlobFile.

 ![tiflash-ps-v3-freemap](./images/tiflash-ps-v3-freemap.png)